 Chrysler offers four models for 2014, the 200, 300, 300C, and the Town & Country minivan.

-The 200 debuted in 2011 as a replacement for the Sebring.
-The 200 is available as either a sedan or a four-seat convertible with a hard- or soft-top.
-Like most cars in this segment, four-cylinder and V-6 power are offered, but if it were up to us we would go with the 283-hp V-6 which brings the six-speed automatic transmission with it and gets good gas mileage considering its power.
+Chrysler's entry level offering, the midsize 200, is available as either a sedan or a four-seat convertible with a hard- or soft-top.
+Like most midsize cars in this segment, four-cylinder and V-6 power are offered, but if it were up to us we would go with the 283-hp V-6 which brings the six-speed automatic transmission with it and gets good gas mileage considering its power.

 Up next are Chrysler's most recognizable models, the 300 and 300C full-size sedans (the 300C is the luxury model).
 Last year, a new eight-speed automatic was added for V-6 models that helps to push highway mpg all the way up to 31, impressive for a sedan of this size.
 Rear-wheel drive is standard, while all-wheel drive is optional.

 There is also a high-performance SRT8 trim that gets a 470-hp, 6.4-liter V-8.

 The final car in Chrysler’s stable is the Town & Country minivan which seats seven passengers across three-rows.
 This is the last year for the Town & Country, it will be replaced by a crossover for the 2015 model year.
 It continues to offer a good blend of premium appointments and family friendly features, topped off by second-row seats which can fold completely into the floor.
-It also comes with more standard features than most minivans, including leather upholstery, automatic climate control, a DVD entertainment system, and a backup camera.
+There are also more standard features than most minivans, including leather upholstery, automatic climate control, a DVD entertainment system, and a backup camera.